Titanic: Retrieval and burial of the dead

 Bodies recovered were preserved for transport to Halifax, the closest city to the sinking with direct rail and steamship connections.
 The Halifax Registrar of Vital Statistics, John Henry Barnstead, developed a detailed system to identify bodies and safeguard personal possessions.
 Relatives from across North America came to identify and claim bodies.
 A large temporary morgue was set up in the curling rink of the Mayflower Curling Club and undertakers were called in from all across eastern Canada to assist.
 Some bodies were shipped to be buried in their home towns across North America and Europe.
 About two-thirds of the bodies were identified.
 Unidentified victims were buried with simple numbers based on the order in which their bodies were discovered.
 The majority of recovered victims, 150 bodies, were buried in three Halifax cemeteries, the largest being Fairview Lawn Cemetery followed by the nearby Mount Olivet and Baron de Hirsch cemeteries.

-In mid-May 1912, RMS Oceanic recovered three bodies over 200 mi from the site of the sinking who were among the original occupants of Collapsible A. When Fifth Officer Harold Lowe and six crewmen returned to the wreck site sometime after the sinking in a lifeboat to pick up survivors, they rescued a dozen males and one female from Collapsible A, but left the dead bodies of three of its occupants.
+In mid-May 1912, RMS Oceanic recovered three bodies over 200 mi from the site of the sinking who were among the original occupants of Collapsible A. When Fifth Officer Harold Lowe and six crewmen returned to the wreck site sometime after the sinking in a lifeboat to pick up survivors, they rescued a dozen men and one woman from Collapsible A, but left the dead bodies of three of its occupants.
 After their retrieval from Collapsible A by Oceanic, the bodies were buried at sea.

 The last Titanic body recovered was steward James McGrady, Body No. 330, found by the chartered Newfoundland sealing vessel Algerine on 22 May and buried at Fairview Lawn Cemetery in Halifax on 12 June.

-Only 333 bodies of Titanic victims were recovered, which amounted to one in five of the over 1,500 victims.
+333 bodies of Titanic victims were recovered, which amounted to one in five of the over 1,500 victims.
 Some bodies sank with the ship while currents quickly dispersed bodies and wreckage across hundreds of miles, making them difficult to recover.
 By June, one of the last search ships reported that life jackets supporting bodies were coming apart and releasing bodies to sink.